lj-ditrapani/trither/README.md

                                else => block's result
     map         None => returns None
-                Some(value) => executes given block and wraps result in Option or_else     None => executes given blocke and returns result Some(value) => returns Some(value)
+                Some(value) => executes given block and wraps result in Option or_else     None => executes given block and returns result Some(value) => returns Some(value)
     get_or_else None => executes given block and returns result Some(value) => returns value